Edwardius/ros-template/README.md

 This project contains an isolated ros workspace containing 3 nodes in two packages: package_1 and package_2.
 This repo was used to teach members new to WATO the basic tools of ROS and how WATonomous utilizes them.

+To start off, please take a look at https://www.rosroboticslearning.com/basics-of-ros

 ```
 WATO_ROS_TEMPLATE
 ├── CMakeLists.txt -> /opt/ros/noetic/share/catkin/cmake/toplevel.cmake